giancosta86/drago/README.md

 The purpose of this library is to _create random Chinese logograms on demand_ - which can be achieved via a sequence of minimalist steps:

-1. Import the required concepts:
+1. Import the required identifiers:

    ```typescript
    import initDrago, {